 J.J. recommended the medium level course that winds it’s way along some beautiful countryside and up a mountain to Saint Bogorodica church.

 Ivan and J.J. also organize multi-day biking tours for cycling enthusiasts.
-Folks looking for a cycling trip can reach out to EDEN Tourism Cluster of Southwest Macedonia at [email protected] to find the perfect tour for their holiday.
 That morning we met at a local hotel where we received our bikes, helmets, and packed lunches.

 Exploring Ohrid’s Old Town and City Center

 Although enjoying lake life was our main goal, many historical attractions are worthy of a visit too.

 The Samuel Fortress was constructed by Tsar Samuel of Bulgaria who moved the Bulgarian Empire’s capital city from Skopje to Ohrid in 990 A.D.
 Today, the fort is a very controversial character, especially between Bulgarians and Macedonians.